cdapio/cdap/docs/developer-guide/source/examples/purchase.rst

 Exploring the results using SQL ...............................
-You can use SQL to formulate ad-hoc queries over the *history* dataset.
+You can use SQL to formulate ad-hoc queries over the *history* Dataset.
 This is done by a series of ``curl`` calls, as described in the REST API section of the Developer Guide.
 For your convenience, this example includes a script, ``send-query`` to execute this series of calls::